nbrunt/JSHOP/README.md

-#JavaScript Haskell Optimiser
+##JavaScript Haskell Optimiser

-##To Install
+###Installing

-Note: The executable is included so you only need to install everything if you intend on modifying it.
-If you only want to use JSHOP, skip to the "To Run" section.
+**NOTE:** The executable is included so you only need to install everything if you intend on modifying it.
+If you do not want to modify JSHOP, skip to the "Running" section.

-Prerequisits:
+####Prerequisits:

 1. [Haskell Platform](http://www.haskell.org/platform/)
 2. [GNU Make](http://www.gnu.org/software/make/) `sudo apt-get install make`